sazeda1/Css_prac/README.md

 % - Defines the height/width in percent of the containing block initial - Sets the height/width to its default value inherit - The height/width will be inherited from its parent value
+# The CSS Box Model
+In CSS, the term "box model" is used when talking about design and layout.

+The CSS box model is essentially a box that wraps around every HTML element.
+It consists of: margins, borders, padding, and the actual content.